BrewhouseTeam/brewhouseteam.github.io/_posts/2016-04-14-json-api-into.md

 shared_description: ""
 ---

-Let’s say we have a rails app that uploads images using `carrierwave`.
+Let’s say we have a [Rails](http://rubyonrails.org) app that uploads images using `carrierwave`.
 We want to extend this functionality to let a mobile app upload images as well.
-The only constants we know are that the photos should be sent to our rails app through a RESTful JSON API, and that the images are strings encoded in base64.
+The only constants we know are that the photos should be sent to our Rails app through a RESTful JSON API, and that the images are strings encoded in base64.

 <!-- break -->